Chile's strong economic growth and expanded VAT credit encourage home buyers

-Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents.
-However there are some restrictions regarding land located near the boundaries of the country.
+Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents, except near the country's boundaries.
 Chile has strong legal protection of property rights.

 Moderate rental yields in Santiago and Viña del Mar

 Gross rental yields in Santiago and Viña del Mar - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - are moderate.
 Gross rental yields are an important consideration even for those who do not intend to become landlords, because a high rental yield indicates that the property market is reasonably priced.

 Prices for apartments in Santiago are around USD 2,500 to USD 2,800 per square metre (sq. m.) or around USD 335,000 for a 120 sq.m. apartment.
 Prices in Viña del Mar are around 30% to 40% lower.

 These are reasonable prices, and by the standards of the continent, Santiago has a comparatively low price to income ratio, with a typical 120 sq. m. apartment 17 times average GDP per capita.

 Chile's rental income tax is high